LOADING ...

 The knock me over I grabbed my sister

-And her fingernails like knives
+And her fingernails digging knives

-some sand blasted me in the eye
+Then some blasted me in the eye

-there by the 20 foot tide.
+placed by the 20 foot tide.

-The of the century had past
+The storm of the century had

-As I who all didn't last
+As I wondered who all last

 No blade of grass no tree standing

-Every building was out to sea
+building was washed out to sea

-Dazed and confused I stood
+Dazed and I stood comprehending

-What my eyes me to see.
+What my told me to see.

-is my family, where is my home
+Where is my family, where is my

-They nowhere in sight, someone said
+They were nowhere in sight, said

 I sat by the water my head in my hands

-Wondering if I was off dead?
+Wondering if I was better off

 I had to go on, they needed my

-As we mournfully all the dead
+As we stacked all the dead

 Its an image that leave my head

-IV. walls of water swallowed some whole
+IV.
+Great of water swallowed some whole

-In a battle God and Man
+In a between God and Man

 Four hundred three lives were the toll